- Assistant Professor of Pastoral Ministry and Missions

 John T. Pless was born in Hickory, North Carolina, to John A. and Betty Pless.
 He is a graduate of Texas Lutheran College in Seguin, Texas (B.A in Theology and Philosophy) and Trinity Lutheran Seminary in Columbus, Ohio (Master of Divinity).
 He entered the ministry of The Lutheran Church—Missouri Synod by colloquy in 1983.
 From 1979-1983 he was on the pastoral staff at the Chapel of the Resurrection at Valparaiso University.
-He served as campus pastor at University Lutheran Chapel in Minneapolis from 1983-2000 when he was called to the faculty of Concordia Theological Seminary in Fort Wayne where he still serves as assistant professor of Pastoral Ministry and Missions and the director of Field Education.
+He served as campus pastor at University Lutheran Chapel in Minneapolis from 1983-2000 when he was called to the faculty of Concordia Theological Seminary in Fort Wayne where he still serves as assistant professor of Pastoral Ministry and Missions.
 He was awarded an honorary doctorate (D.Litt.) by Concordia University – Chicago in 2018.

 In addition to his work at Fort Wayne, Professor Pless has served as a visiting professor of practical theology at the Lutheran Theological Seminary in Pretoria, South Africa.
 He frequently lectures at seminaries and pastoral conferences in Madagascar, the Philippines, India, Japan, Sweden, Norway and Indonesia.
 He is also the Luther Academy Fellow for Madagascar.